ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 def spinup(self) -> None:
     """Placeholder function to spin up the freshwater model."""

+# While model updates have to take time_index as an argument, they do not necessarily
+# have to use it anywhere
-def update(self) -> None:
+def update(self, time_index: int) -> None:
-    """Function to update the freshwater model."""
+    """Function to update the freshwater model.

+    Args:
+        time_index: The index representing the current time step in the data object.
+    """

     # Model simulation + update steps go in here.